The 3 Levels of Plumber Licensing Explained

 Liability & Worker Protection

-If an unlicensed plumber is injured on your property, you could be held personally liable for their medical bills and damages since they don't carry workers' compensation insurance.
+If an unlicensed plumber is injured on your property, you could be held personally liable for their medical bills and damages since they typically do not carry workers' compensation insurance.
 A licensed plumber comes with their own bonding and workers' comp, shifting that liability away from you.
+In California, as of January 1, 2026 under SB 216, every licensed contractor must carry workers' compensation regardless of whether they employ anyone, which strengthens homeowner protection even further.

 Quality & Long-Term Savings